sharikak54/sharikak54.github.io/.collections/_cases/lspill_rsnoopy.md

 optimal: 4

-recognition: bad spill/snoopy; tent from spill can exactly swap with tent from snoopy
+recognition: Bad spill/snoopy; tent from spill can exactly swap with tent from snoopy.

 # ALGORITHMS
 default_alg:
   alg: "1,0/-1,-1/-3,0/-2,1/-1,0"
-  description: keep spill fully in UL, pair edge from spill with tent to make scottie/shell
+  description: Keep spill fully in UL, pair edge from spill with tent to make scottie/shell.
 color_mirror_algs:
   -
     alg: ""